 "So, to Darrin, Matt, Aaron, Dan, Claude, Jesse, Tony and Chris (along with others that were involved), thanks very much for making it so I could get rested after we made it past the most critical parts.
 All of you did an incredible job, and if any of your guys is visiting the Chicago area, a great meal is on me!"

 Download the Crypto-Ransomware Remediation Case Study Datasheet

-To read or download a PDF version of this customer story, please click:
+To read or download a PDF version of this case study, click:

-Progent's Crypto-Ransomware Virus Recovery Case Study Datasheet.
+Progent's Crypto-Ransomware Recovery Case Study Datasheet.
 (PDF - 282 KB)

 Contact Progent for Ransomware Recovery Services in Hartford

 For ransomware system recovery expertise in the Hartford metro area, phone Progent at 800-462-8800 or see Contact Progent.